-At the regional level, London Boroughs have worked collaboratively with the GLA through the London-wide Strategic Land Availability Assessment (2017) (SHLAA) and the Strategic Housing Market Assessment (2017) (SHMA).
+5.1 At the regional level, London Boroughs have worked collaboratively with the GLA through the Londonwide Strategic Land Availability Assessment (2017) (SHLAA) and the Strategic Housing Market Assessment (2017) (SHMA).
 These informed each borough's housing requirement that is set out in Table 4.1 of the London Plan, as summarised in the table below.

-LPA 10-year targets for net housing completions
+LPA 10-year targets for net housing completions (2019/20 -2028/29)

-(2019/20 -2028/29)

 Lewisham 16,670

-Bromley 7,740
+Southwark 23,550

-5.2 London Boroughs are currently working with the GLA to consider housing delivery on a London-wide basis as part of the next review of the London Plan, through the digital SHLAA project.

-- 5.3 To support the preparation of boroughs' current adopted Local Plans, Cobweb Consultants prepared a joint SHMA (2014) on behalf of the SELDTC.
-This assessed the housing and affordable housing needs for South-East London and demonstrated that collectively the SELDTC boroughs could meet their housing needs within their administrative boundaries.
+- 5.2 London Boroughs are also currently working with the GLA to consider housing delivery on a London-wide basis as part of the next review of the London Plan, through the digital SHLAA project. - 5.3 To support the preparation of the new Local Plan, Cobweb Consultants prepared a joint SHMA (2014) on behalf of the South-East London Duty to Cooperate Group.
+This assessed the housing and affordable housing needs for South-East London and demonstrated that collectively the SELDTC could meet their housing needs within their administrative boundaries.
 Lewisham Council has since prepared and published a Borough-wide SHMA in 2019, with an update in 2022. - 5.4 Lewisham Council has also produced a housing trajectory which indicates that throughout its lifetime, the new Local Plan can facilitate the delivery of sufficient additional dwellings to meet its London Plan housing requirement within its boundary.
-Consequently, Lewisham Council has not declared an unmet housing need. - 5.5 Lewisham Council has not been approached by Bromley Council to assist with meeting unmet housing need. - 5.6 Housing record of agreement: - B1) Both parties will continue working towards meeting their London Plan housing requirement within the confines of their own borough's administrative boundary, without requesting assistance from neighbouring authorities to accommodate unmet need.
+Consequently, Lewisham Council has not declared an unmet housing need. - 5.5 Lewisham Council has not been approached by Southwark Council to assist with meeting unmet housing need. - 5.6 Housing record of agreement: - B1) Both parties will continue working towards meeting or exceeding their London Plan housing requirement within the confines of their own borough's administrative boundary, without requesting assistance from neighbouring authorities to accommodate unmet need.